-A Note on Some Research Design C.T.K.
-Chari ..... page 1 ESP and Subliminality Martin Johnson ..... page 3 The Standard-Method as Instrument for Parapsychological Research Sybo A. Schouten ..... page 14
+A No ote on Some Research Design

+C.T.K.
+Chari page 1

+ESP and Subliminality

+Martin Johnson page 3

+The for he Standard-Method as Instrument or Parapsychological Research

+Sybo A. Schouten page 14

 A NOTE ON SOME RESEARCH DESIGNS